 COVID-19 has changed the way we do everything -- especially when it comes to doctor visits.
-Older adults have a higher risk of complications from the coronavirus, so it’s best to avoid germs.
+Older adults have a higher risk of complications from the coronavirus, so it’s best to avoid unnecessary exposure.
 But sometimes you need to see the doctor in person.
-And what if you have to go to the emergency room?
-We asked experts how to get proper care you need with the lowest risk.
+And what if you have to go to the hospital?
+We asked experts for what to expect and how to get the best care, now that some restrictions have been lifted.

 At Your Doctor’s Office

-- Offices are set up for social distancing.
+- The office may be set up for social distancing.

 Get help right away if you have severe chest pain, shortness of breath, weakness on one side, or can’t speak clearly.
 They’re signs of heart attack or stroke, which need immediate attention.